 Click here to learn more about emboss and see more examples

 Debossing is another one of our processes using plate and pressure.
 Instead of applying enough pressure to push through the cardstock, only enough pressure is used to create an indented look.
-This finishing can also be combined with foil, printing, or can be left “blind” for a more subtle look.
-White debossing can be applied to all but our coated cardstocks (Silk and regular suede).
+This finishing can also be combined with foil, printing, or can be left “blind” for a subtler look.
+While debossing can be applied to all but our coated cardstocks (Silk and regular suede).

 Click here to learn more about deboss and see more examples